Track 12: CT Passenger Stations, G

 GALES FERRY [NYNH&H, 1899]

-This station debuted with the Groton Extension that opened on 6/4/1899.
+This station in the town of Ledyard debuted with the Groton Extension that opened on 6/4/1899.
 It was said to be in the works in March and also in May of 1899 when it was said that "the Consolidated Railroad will establish a station there with commodious depot to meet all requirements."
 This location was on the Noyes Allen property, about midway between the Yale crew headquarters and Harvard's base house where the NYNH&H would establish a RED TOP station.
-Probably opening mid-1899, we find no further mention of GALES FERRY until a would-be robber was shot by the station agent Brooks on 11/11/1900, at which time Brooks was said to have worked for the railroad for two years.
+Probably opening mid-1899, we find no further mention of GALES FERRY until a would-be robber was shot by the Station Agent Brooks on 11/11/1900, at which time Brooks was said to have worked for the railroad for two years.
 The intruder, reportedly well-dressed and carrying a gold watch, was later identified as George Miner, a 55-year old resident of Montville who had "spent the greater part of the past quarter century in the Connecticut state prison for different burglaries."
 In a bizarre turn of events, the station was burglarized a second time just a day later!
-The station agent's hat and the keys to Harvard's Red Top training quarters, which was owned by the railroad.
-Were the two incidents were connected?
+The station agent's hat and the keys to Harvard's Red Top training quarters, which was owned by the railroad, were taken.
+Were the two incidents connected?
 Could the keys have been what Miner was looking for?
 Were there more sinister plans afoot?
 Sabotage??
 Kidnapping???
 We probably will never know but will keep looking!
 The postcard at upper right was mailed on 11/29/1907.
 The val map at lower middle shows the station layout in 1915.
 The image at lower right is dated 3/2/1931.
 As was often the case, real estate values soared in the area with the coming of the railroad extension that the N&W had wanted to put in for 20 years.
-The Yale-Harvard boat competitions also contributed to the growth of this beautiful strecth of land along the Thames River.
-[REFS: NLD/03/20/1899/05; NHER/05/03/1899/05; NHER/11/12/1900/05; HC/11/14/1900/02][new pix, rev051813]
+The Yale-Harvard boat competitions also contributed to the growth of this beautiful stretch of land along the Thames River.
+[REFS: NLD/03/20/1899/05; NHER/05/03/1899/05; NHER/11/12/1900/05; HC/11/14/1900/02; F14-16][rev051813; 032322]

-This station debuted with the Groton Extension that opened on 6/4/1899.
+This station in the town of Ledyard debuted with the Groton Extension that opened on 6/4/1899.
 It was said to be in the works in March and also in May of 1899 when it was said that "the Consolidated Railroad will establish a station there with commodious depot to meet all requirements."
 This location was on the Noyes Allen property, about midway between the Yale crew headquarters and Harvard's base house where the NYNH&H would establish a RED TOP station.
-Probably opening mid-1899, we find no further mention of GALES FERRY until a would-be robber was shot by the station agent Brooks on 11/11/1900, at which time Brooks was said to have worked for the railroad for two years.
+Probably opening mid-1899, we find no further mention of GALES FERRY until a would-be robber was shot by the Station Agent Brooks on 11/11/1900, at which time Brooks was said to have worked for the railroad for two years.
 The intruder, reportedly well-dressed and carrying a gold watch, was later identified as George Miner, a 55-year old resident of Montville who had "spent the greater part of the past quarter century in the Connecticut state prison for different burglaries."
 In a bizarre turn of events, the station was burglarized a second time just a day later!
-The station agent's hat and the keys to Harvard's Red Top training quarters, which was owned by the railroad.
-Were the two incidents were connected?
+The station agent's hat and the keys to Harvard's Red Top training quarters, which was owned by the railroad, were taken.
+Were the two incidents connected?
 Could the keys have been what Miner was looking for?
 Were there more sinister plans afoot?
 Sabotage??
 Kidnapping???
 We probably will never know but will keep looking!
 The postcard at upper right was mailed on 11/29/1907.
 The val map at lower middle shows the station layout in 1915.
 The image at lower right is dated 3/2/1931.
 As was often the case, real estate values soared in the area with the coming of the railroad extension that the N&W had wanted to put in for 20 years.
-The Yale-Harvard boat competitions also contributed to the growth of this beautiful strecth of land along the Thames River.
-[REFS: NLD/03/20/1899/05; NHER/05/03/1899/05; NHER/11/12/1900/05; HC/11/14/1900/02][new pix, rev051813]
+The Yale-Harvard boat competitions also contributed to the growth of this beautiful stretch of land along the Thames River.
+[REFS: NLD/03/20/1899/05; NHER/05/03/1899/05; NHER/11/12/1900/05; HC/11/14/1900/02; F14-16][rev051813; 032322]

 GAYLORDS BRIDGE, GAYLORDSVILLE [> MERWINSVILLE]